carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 Your company is building a brainstorming system called _Idy_.
-Users add and rate ideas so the most interesting ones can be done.
-It's monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner. **"As a not logged user, I want to rate an idea and the author should be notified by email"**, that's a really important feature, isn't it?
+Users add and rate ideas so the most interesting ones can be implemented in a company.
+It's monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner.
+**"As a not logged user, I want to rate an idea and the author should be notified by email"**, that's a really important one, isn't it?

 ## First approach